Who Was Tamerlane?

-34. Timur had 4 sons.
+34. Timur had four sons.
 The eldest two, Jahangir and Umar Shaykh, died before him, while Miran Shah died soon after.
 Timur was succeeded by his youngest son, Shah Rukh.

-36. Tamerlane’s descendents include Babur, founder of the Indian Mughal Empire, and the scientifically adept Timurid ruler, Ulugh Beg.
+36. Tamerlane’s descendents included Babur, founder of the Indian Mughal Empire, and the scientifically adept Timurid ruler, Ulugh Beg.

 37. The Timurid Empire lasted until 1507.
 The Persian Safavid dynasty took most of Iran in 1501, while a contingent of Uzbek tribes invaded from the north to take Herat in 1507.

 38. Like many other formidable leaders, Tamerlane’s legacy is unclear.
 He is regarded as a hero in central Asian states such as Uzbekistan.

 39. In much of Iraq, Iran, Pakistan, and India, he is vilified as a monster for massacring the populations.
 Nevertheless, some Muslim scholars applaud him for uniting the Muslim world.